chigichan24/IlluminaT_client/README.md

 ## What is the IlluminaT?

 IlluminaT is a project for developing controllable brooch with T-shirt.
 The brooch is consists from LED-Matrix.
-The  brooch  can display alphabet, katakana, hiragana and some signs, which can controll from Android.
+It can display alphabet, katakana, hiragana and some signs, which can controll from Android.

 This Repository manage only Android app source code.
 [HERE](https://github.com/NTSC-J/IlluminaT_controller) is a server program.